Blog

 WordPress Plugin: Visualizer

-A page will appear on your screen with all of the built-in kinds of graphs available.
+You will be presented with all the kinds of graphs and charts available.

 Select the graph or chart type you would like to create and click on the ‘Next’ button …